 - 1. If the employee works in shifts, he will be paid a shift allowance.
 Part of this allowance consists of a monetary allowance and part of it is time off in lieu.
 Time off in lieu reduces the employee's average weekly working hours and is scheduled in.
 The monetary allowance is a supplement to the scale salary. - 2.
 The allowance is determined on the basis of the intensity of the schedule, expressed in hourly value points and calculated on the basis of 52 working weeks per year. - 3.
+The number of hourly value points is determined by weighing the working hours in the shift work schedule that fall outside the standard working hours from 07:00 to 18:00 Monday to Friday, with the following factors, per year:

+Hours on Factor

+Monday-Friday between 00.00 and 07.00 and between 18.00 and 24.00 0.5

+Saturday between 00.00 and 24.00 uur 1

+Suncay between 00.00 and 24.00 uur 1

-The number of hourly value points is determined by weighing the working hours in the shift work schedule that fall outside the standard working hours from 07:00 to 18:00 Monday to Friday, with the following factors, per year: - a. for hours between 00:00 and 07:00 and between 18:00 and 24:00 Monday to Friday, 0.5 points; - b. for hours on Saturday between 00:00 and 24:00, 1.0 point; - c. for hours on Sundays between 00:00 and 24:00, 1.0 point. - 4.
-For hours in the schedule that coincide with public holidays as determined in Article 3.2, paragraph 2, the factor is 1.0 point, after deduction of the value already assigned in the previous paragraph. - 5.
-The total number of hourly value points as calculated under paragraphs 3 and 4 is then multiplied by: - a. in the case of continuous shift work, a factor 0.9574; - b. in the case of shift work other than continuous shift work, a factor 0.8050. - The result of this multiplication is divided by the number of shifts. - 6.
+- 4. For hours in the schedule that coincide with public holidays as determined in Article 3.2, paragraph 2, the factor is 1.0 point, after deduction of the value already assigned in the previous paragraph. - 5. he total number of hourly value points as calculated under paragraphs 3 and 4 is then multiplied by: - a. in the case of continuous shift work, a factor 0.9574; - b. in the case of shift work other than continuous shift work, a factor 0.8050.
+The result of this multiplication is divided by the number of shifts. - 6.
 Time off in lieu is determined by the difference between the working hours determined in Article 3.1 and the average working hours of the schedule, in which time off in lieu of 1 hour corresponds to 1 hourly value point.
 The employer includes the time off in lieu in the employee's schedule. - 7.
 The monetary allowance is determined by dividing the difference between the number of hourly value points calculated on the basis of paragraph 5 and the time off in lieu granted in the previous paragraph by the annual working hours specified in Article 3.1. - 8.
 The allowance on the basis of this article counts as full compensation for all aspects related to shift work or continuous shift work, including the handover. - 9.
 If the employee has to stand in on a day on which he is on backup shift duty, he is paid an allowance under the shifted working hours scheme for hours outside the period between 07:00 and 18:00.